• About

 And head chef Rachel Boyle has led the talented kitchen team for the past while: her menus are steadfastly based on the best of fully traceable local ingredients, sometimes in dishes with an international tone but always kept simple to allow the special qualities of ingredients to take centre stage.

-Annascaul black pudding is a favourite ingredient, for example, and it appears in a speciality starter tasting plate– wrapped in filo, topped with homemade chutney.
-The plate also features Crosier Blue cheese with caramelised walnut and crostini of Brandon Bay crab and beetroot-cured organic Atlantic salmon.
+Annascaul black pudding is a favourite ingredient, for example, and it appears in a starter tasting plate wrapped in filo, topped with homemade pear and lime chutney.
+The plate also features Crosier Blue cheese with caramelised walnut and Dingle goats cheese bonbons with slow-roasted pork belly and Atlantic scallops – excellent value at €16.50.

-Another favourite dish is fillet of Kerry beef, which may be simply accompanied by dauphinoise potatoes and port wine jus; accurate, confident cooking lends these traditional foods a special character, and a large selection - perhaps half a dozen or more - of simple, perfectly cooked side vegetables are the ideal complement.
+Another favourite dish is rack of Kerry beef, which may be simply accompanied by dauphinoise potatoes and port wine jus; accurate, confident cooking lends these traditional foods a special character, and a large selection - perhaps half a dozen or more - of simple, perfectly cooked side vegetables are the ideal complement.

 Seafood is well represented, of course, and mainstream vegetarian dishes have wide appeal, but it tends to be the meat dishes that stay in the memory.

-Desserts include classics like a basket of home-made ice creams, or chocolate and orange bread and butter pudding.
-But those with a savoury tooth will still feel that the smart money is on the Irish cheeses, which are cannily offered with a glass of vintage port and served with delicious home-made oat biscuits and two varieties of grapes.
+But those with a savoury tooth will still feel that the smart money is on the Irish cheeses, which may be offered with a glass of vintage port and served with delicious home-made oat biscuits and two varieties of grapes.

 Terrific hospitality, top class ingredients and gimmick-free creative cooking all add up to a great restaurant, which is also moderately priced.